 Plays, for example, are an analog medium.
-A good way to understand the differences is to analyze a modern play, and see what elements might cause problems for digital content.
+An excellent way to understand the differences is to analyze a modern play, and see what elements might cause problems for digital content.

-Traditional Copyright Law: The four-person play “39 steps” humorously interprets the classic 1935 Hitchcock film.
+The four-person play “39 steps” humorously interprets the classic 1935 Hitchcock film.
 Appropriately enough for our topic, the plot involves intrigue, secrets, and a falsely accused innocent man.
-This play is also a good example of how, at least for analog media, creatives who understand copyright law can use a mix of public domain and copyrighted source material in their own creative works.
+This play is also an excellent example of how, at least for analog media, creatives who understand traditional copyright law can use a mix of public domain and copyrighted source material in their creative works.

 The 1935 Hitchcock film has a US copyright that expires in 2026.
 The film had a large cast and budget, was a big success, and had dramatic elements that Hitchcock reused in later films.